wavemaker/docs/website/blog/2020-06-23-product-update-10-5-whats-new.md

 ***Customize data more SPECIFIC to your audience!***

-You can now write custom data formatter to convert data from services to a well-formatted data before showing it in the UI depending on the role, country, currency, and more.
-For example, John is a card-holder, he can view his card details without any restrictions, whereas bank admin cannot see his **card number** which is masked with specific characters as shown below.
+You can now write custom data formatter to convert data from services to a well-formatted data before showing it in the UI.
+You can control how you want to show data depending on the role, country, currency, and more.

+For example, John is a card-holder, he can view his card details without any restrictions, whereas the bank admin cannot see his complete **card number**, which is masked with specific characters as shown below.

 ![custom formatter](/learn/assets/custom-formatter.png)